 Forensic Social Work Certificate Program

-Forensic social work is the application of social work skills, knowledge and principles within the context of the legal system.
+The Advance Certificate in Forensic Social Work is the application of social work skills, knowledge and principles within the context of the legal system.
 It is a new and exciting social work specialization which is growing in prominence as more social workers are integrated into, and promoted within, the court system and the agencies that serve it.
 The program leading to the Certificate in Forensic Social Work is designed to provide the knowledge and skills required for social workers to practice effectively and to advance to leadership positions within the specialization.

 While academically rigorous, the Forensic Social Work Certificate Program is designed to be easily accessible to the social worker who is working fulltime.
 A social worker with no background in this area could expect to complete the program within a year.
 Those social workers who have already satisfied certain course requirements will complete the program in less time.